The Inn at Mystic, Connecticut

 Located on what was once a private estate with sweeping views overlooking the Mystic Harbor and Fishers Island Sound, the Inn at Mystic has been welcoming guests for over fifty years.
 Its great location just outside the downtown area, off I-95, makes it the perfect home base for exploring all Mystic has to offer.

 The resort consists of four unique types of lodging accommodations; the Main Building, the East Wing, the Haley Mansion, and the Gate House.
-Each room on the property has the charm of a turn-of-the-century coastal country inn, and the resort has the privilege of being the only lodging establishment in Mystic to overlook Mystic Harbor and Fisher’s Island Sound.
+Each room on the property has the charm of a turn-of-the-century coastal country inn, and the resort has the privilege of being the only lodging establishment in Mystic, Connecticut to overlook Mystic Harbor and Fisher’s Island Sound.

 This unique resort is spread over fourteen landscaped acres in the heart of historic Mystic.
 With colonial cottage-style guest rooms some with gorgeous water views, the inn also boasts the Harbour House Restaurant and the Haley Mansion, a lovely Colonial Revival estate built in 1904, and the site today for weddings and other special events.